 In connection with our Private Placement, we entered into a Registration Rights Agreement pursuant to which we are obligated to register with the SEC the shares of our common stock that were acquired by certain stockholders in the Private Placement as well as the shares of common stock issuable upon exercise of the Investor Warrants.
-The following description is a summary only of material provisions of the Registration Rights Agreement.
+These stockholders have been in included in the Selling Stockholders table of this prospectus.